biancacirio/Getting-and-Cleaning-Data-Course-Project/README.md

 8. The data is summarized by average per each subject and activity

-The final output of this project should be a tidy data set with descriptive column names, desriptive activity labels, and summarized values (average).
+The final output of this project should be a tidy data set with descriptive column names, descriptive activity labels, and summarized values (average).